Meenakshi is eloquent as she describes the world of her dreams:

 Released in October 2012, Sachin Kundalkar’s Aiyyaa is a one-of-a-kind odyssey Hindi cinema was/is unaware of.
 For a film industry that celebrates genre films to the hilt, Kundalkar’s film is many things rolled into one.
 In Aiyyaa, you see a clever comedy-of-manners template with a good chunk of absurdist humor, elements of magic realism, and no-holds-barred Bollywood-ness in parts.
 Labeled wakda (translates to quirky in Marathi) by the makers, the film could be confusing or cacophonous for many.

 Coming to absurdist themes, European cinema treats them with normalcy.
-Seeing them with the maturity of qualitative fiction, we have enjoyed and appreciated Godard’s work from the yore to 2016’s The Lobster by Yorgos Lanthimos.
-Given its habit of sticking to the approved templates, it is questionable how open is Hindi cinema to similar experiments.
-Half of it could be attributed to the pre-conditioned cine-goers and the less said the better about the awakened present-day social media activists.
+Seeing them with the maturity of qualitative fiction, we have enjoyed and appreciated Godard’s work from the year to 2016’s The Lobster by Yorgos Lanthimos.
+Given its habit of sticking to the approved templates, it is questionable how open Hindi cinema is to similar experiments.
+Half of it could be attributed to the pre-conditioned cine-goers, and the less said the better about the awakened present-day social media activists.

 This goofy take of a filmy, dream-struck Meenakshi Deshpande possesses umpteen interesting facets…